danjohnson3141/Jekyll-Test/serializers/fields.md

-label_plural, Plural of the label; if neccesary, string last_name, "The user's last name", string leaderboard_points, The cumulative number of points this user has, integer name, The name of this event, string name, The name of this group, string name, The name of this region, string name, The named used internally; usually two characters, string organization_name, "The organization the user is associated with", string owner, Info about the group owner, object; UserShort
+label_plural, Plural of the label; if neccesary, string last_name, "The user's last name", string leaderboard_points, The cumulative number of points this user has, integer logo, URL of the image associated with this sponsor, string name, The name of this event, string name, The name of this group, string name, The name of this region, string name, The name of this sponsor, string name, The named used internally; usually two characters, string organization_name, "The organization the user is associated with", string owner, Info about the group owner, object; UserShort